Finance Transformation: Understand The Context to Secure Excellence

 The Background

-We assume that your organisation is mid- to large-sized and is listed on one or more of the major stock exchanges, for example, London, New York, or Amsterdam.
+We assume that your organisation is mid- to large-sized and is listed on one or more major stock exchanges, for example, London, New York, or Amsterdam.
 As a result of some new stock exchange (reporting and disclosure) regulations, your organisation needs to be fully compliant within a given timeframe.
 In this example, you are leading the project.

 It is a fairly classic case with which many will be familiar.
 New external regulations are due to be introduced.
 They are mandatory and require compliance, assuming the organisation continues operating as usual.
 The Effectiveness Lever is at the forefront because of the requirements for accuracy.
 On-time delivery is also of the essence.
 You identified that following the Loughridge Transformations method.